sardana-org/sardana-followup/20181213/MINUTES.md

 	* SEP18, the development is done.
 The PR is fast reviewed, there are still some decisions to take.
 About the controller API, if there is no comments the option 1 will be used.
 The rest of the things are implemented.
-Stop channels configured with hardware trigger will go to another scope, for not stopping the development of SEP2.
+Stop channels configured with software trigger/gate will go to another scope, for not stopping the development of	SEP2.
 It has to be documented for the user point of view but this will not be done until SEP2 is finished.
 The SEP18 is documented by itself for the developers.
 A comment in the user documentation will be done for the moment.
 	* Independent acquisition of experimental channels - issue#185.
 This
 	feature does sep2 development more developers friendly, since SEP2 speaks about reporting references to the data and configuring the